Hackney carriage and private hire

-Under the provisions of the Local Government (Miscellaneous Provisions) Act 1976 a Local Authority shall not grant a licence to drive a hackney carriage or private hire vehicle unless:
+Under the provisions of the Local Government (Miscellaneous Provisions) Act 1976 and Immigration Act 2016 a Local Authority shall not grant a licence to drive a hackney carriage or private hire vehicle unless:

-- the applicant is 19 years of age or over and has held a full DVLA licence for at least 12 months.
+- the applicant has held a full driving licence for at least 12 months, and

 The following forms must be completed in full and submitted to the Licensing Authority with the relevant fee: